r0tas/Cybersecurity-Bootcamp/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because manual configuration is often susceptible to human error.
 - _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks: